szym98/tetris/README.md

- How to play in tetris (
+ How to play tetris (

            - Key down(  Moves the block down faster)